 What will the UK contemporary art market look like in 2030?

 In 2018-2019, Creative United started a significant research project aimed at exploring the the social, economic and technological developments that have impacted the UK Contemporary Art Market in the past 15 years.
-Authored by Lucy Rose Sollitt, The Future of the Art Market Report is the first major study of its kind to be undertaken in the past 15 years.
+Authored by Lucy Rose Sollitt, The Future of the Art Market Report.

 Through a concise, clearly structured, engaging and informative style, the Report captures the contours of the current size and shape of the market through reference to a wide range of source material, and takes an independent look at specific segments of the market – including artists and sellers – without falling back on the ‘usual suspects’ or corporately driven art market commentary.
 Instead, it looks to emerging practitioners – artists, theorists, gallerists and critics – to gain new insights into the forces and tensions shaping the art market ecosystem today, as well as its future trajectories.